-Mira is a red giant, near the end of its life.
-Because of its large size, it has a low surface gravity, and gas is easily ejected from its outer layers into space.
-If it were stationary relative to the material surrounding it, the gas leaving Mira would gradually expand in all directions, forming a "planetary" nebula.
-But it is moving through space, relative to nearby stars and interstellar gas, at about 80 miles per second (most such motions are only a quarter that speed), and as the star and the gas leaving it plow through the interstellar medium, a "bow shock" is formed, like the bow wave in front of a speedboat, and a long "wake" or "tail" has formed behind the star.
-The collision of the stellar and interstellar gas heats them to very high temperatures, and as the gas streams behind the star, the hydrogen which makes up most of the gas emits radiation (almost entirely in the ultraviolet), as shown below.
+Mira is a red giant near the end of its life as an easily visible star.
+Because of its large size it has a low surface gravity, and gas is easily ejected from its outer layers into space.
+If it were stationary relative to the material surrounding it, the gas leaving Mira would gradually expand in all directions, forming a "pre-planetary" nebula.
+But it is moving through space relative to nearby stars and interstellar gas at about 80 miles per second (most such motions are only a quarter that speed), and as the star and the gas leaving it plow through the interstellar medium a "bow shock" is formed, like the bow wave in front of a speedboat, and a long "wake" or "tail" has formed behind the star.
+The collision of the stellar and interstellar gas heats them to very high temperatures, and as the gas streams behind the star the hydrogen which makes up most of the gas emits radiation (almost entirely in the ultraviolet), as shown below.

 Mira's thirteen-light-year long ultraviolet tail, with dates showing its position at different times in the past.
 (NASA, JPL-Caltech, C. Martin (Caltech), M. Seibert(OCIW), GALEX)

 Four frames from an animation of Mira's motion.
-Not all browsers will play the animation, so to view it, right-click on the image, "Save Target As" miraani.mov, then use QuickTime or your media player to view it.
+(Most browsers will not play the animation, and if so right-click on the image, "Save Target As" miraani.mov, then use your media player to view it.)
 (NASA/JPL-Caltech/R. Hurt (SSC), GALEX)